What Is The New Heart Of Ezekiel 36:26

 Satan leads people to think that because they have felt a rapture of feeling, they are converted.
 But their experience does not change.
 Their actions are the same as before.
 Their lives show no good fruit.
 They pray often and long, and are constantly referring to the feelings they had at such and such a time.
 But they do not live the new life.
 They are deceived.
 Their experience goes no deeper than feeling.
 They build upon the sand, and when adverse winds come, their house is swept away. {YI September 26, 1901, par.
 3}

-Developing the Good That We Have By Nature Is a Fatal Deception
+Developing The Good That We Have By Nature Is A Fatal Deception

 "The Saviour said, “Except a man be born from above,” unless he shall receive a new heart, new desires, purposes, and motives, leading to a new life, “he cannot see the kingdom of God.”
 John 3:3, margin.
 The idea that it is necessary only to develop the good that exists in man by nature, is a fatal deception.
 “The natural man receiveth not the things of the Spirit of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned.”
 “Marvel not that I said unto thee, Ye must be born again.”
 1 Corinthians 2:14; John 3:7.
 Of Christ it is written, “In Him was life; and the life was the light of men”—the only “name under heaven given among men, whereby we must be saved.”
 John 1:4; Acts 4:12. {SC 18.2}